Tonnie-Dev/LaunchPad/ReadMe.md

 ## :passport_control: Contributing :passport_control:

-Contributions to make Yummie better are always welcome!
+Contributions to make LaunchPad better are always welcome!

 If you are interested in seeing a particular feature implemented in this app, please open a new issue after which you can make a PR!